 While you probably won’t use this option too often, it’s a handy feature for particularly stubborn dirt.
 Just don’t overuse it if you’ve got lots of cleaning to do!

 The body of the V6 has a quick-release button for emptying dirt and dust, so you don’t need to pull it out manually.
-It doesn’t include the new “No Touch” system found on the V7 and V8 though (click here for our comparison of the V6 and V7).
+It doesn’t include the new “No Touch” system found on the V7 and V8 though.

 Even with this system, we don’t recommend emptying the vacuum inside if you have allergies, as dust and other allergens can still escape.
 The system means you won’t need to touch the dirt directly though.